This focus on the professional life is what differentiates it from Facebook, Twitter and other social media platforms.

 Comparing this to the low organic reach on Facebook, it’s clear that LinkedIn should become an important part of your content marketing routine.
 Especially if you are creating content about business, marketing, media, careers, recruitment and other professional fields.
 This guide shows you how to get started and what steps you need to take in order to give your content a better chance of reaching more people.

-How to get started and publish your first LinkedIn post
+How to get started with LinkedIn Publishing

 On the top of your LinkedIn homepage, click on “Write an article”.
 This takes you to the LinkedIn post editor.
 The post editor is very simple but has everything you need to create an immersive piece of content.
 The way you write in the editor is the way the reader will read the published post.
 This is how the post editor looks like: